-Lecturer: Professor A.F.
-Blackwell and Luke Church

-Prerequisite courses: Interaction Design (Part IA)
+Lecturer: Dr L. Church No. of lectures: 8 Suggested hours of supervisions: 2 Prerequisite courses: Interaction Design (Part IA)

 This aim of this course is to provide an introduction to the theoretical foundations of Human Computer Interaction, and an understanding of how these can be applied to the design of complex technologies.